intercity/chef-repo/README.md

 **Congratulations!** You've now deployed your application.
 Browse to your application in your webbrowser and everything should work!

-## Try a server setup with Vagrant
+## Try these cookbooks with Vagrant

-Experience how easy it will become to install your production servers with these chef recipes.
-You can try out these recipes on your local machine using Vagrant.
+You can use Vagrant to experience how easy it is to install your servers with this repository.

 First, install Vagrant from http://vagrantup.com.
-And install the following two vagrant plugins:
+Then install the following two Vagrant plugins:

 ```
 vagrant plugin install vagrant-librarian-chef
 vagrant plugin install vagrant-omnibus
 ```

-Then go into the `vagrant/` directory and run
+Finally, start a Vagrant machine with a sample server configuration:

 ```
 vagrant up mysql
 ```

-This will start a local Ubuntu virtual machine and install it so you can deploy Ruby on Rails applications that use MySQL as the database.
-Check out the chef json attributes in `vagrant/Vagrantfile` to customize the test environment.
+This will boot a local Ubuntu virtual machine and install it so you can deploy Ruby on Rails applications that use MySQL as the database.

+You can check out the sample configuration in file `Vagrantfile`

 ## When you run into problems: